 If someone had asked me which of the ’68 pony cars was the lowest selling, I would have said “Javelin”, and felt pretty comfortable with that guess.
 Not until I looked it up for this article did I realize how wrong that guess would have been.
 The ’68 Javelin outsold the Barracuda by 10k units (56k total), and it only had one body style.

-Some have disagreed with me in the past, but there’s little doubt in my mind that the 1970 Hornet (lower) also shared a fair amount of basic body structure with the new 1968 Javelin.
-The Hornet’s wheelbase was one inch less, but their front and rear tracks are the same, and undoubtedly that also applies to key inner structures of their bodies/platforms.
+There’s little doubt in my mind that the 1970 Hornet (lower) also shared a fair amount of basic body structure with the new 1968 Javelin.
+The Hornet’s wheelbase was one inch less, but their front and rear tracks are the same, and that likely also applies to key inner structures of their bodies/platforms.
 I saw it the day the Hornet came out, what with its obviously similar rear-set rear wheel, which gave the Javelin a very distinctive look as well as a roomy Barracuda-style rear seat.
 But in the front ends of these cars there is undoubtedly a relative greater difference, with the Javelin’s front wheel set a bit forward, and a lower hood line.
 Poor little AMC was able to give their pony car more differentiation from their compact sedan than Chrysler.
 And the results were in their sales.

 And like the Camaro and Nova, the Hornet followed the Javelin, which made both the Camaro and Javelin unique for their intro year (or two).
 The Barracuda never had that.